 Before computers, there were hundreds of secretaries and typists whose jobs were to type letters and other documents.
 Today, the computer has made these jobs obsolete and, with the improvements in voice recognition capabilities, computers are now also able to type for you as you talk.

 In the early days of the phone, a human operator was on the other side of the phone and would help direct your call to who you wanted to talk to by manually moving plugs into other jacks.
 Today, all switching is handled by computers and no longer requires a human operator.

 Bowling ball pinsetter

-Not many people realize that even the bowling ball alley is using robots to reset your pins each time you knock down pins.
+Not many people realize that even the bowling alley is using robots to reset the pins each time you knock down pins.
 In the past, a person would sit next to the pins, clearing and setting the pins each time someone bowled.

 When film movies first ran in cinemas, a person was trained and in charge of running the projector.
-Today's projectors are digital and can usually be run automatically or by any of the employees who is already working on other jobs in the theater.
+Today's projectors are digital and can usually be run automatically or by any of the employees who are already working on other jobs in the theater.

 Home and small garden

-Even your home garden is being automated with projects like Farmbot that can plant produce of your choice, efficiently water those plants, and even handle the weeds for you as everything grows.
+Even your home garden is being automated with projects like Farmbot that can plant produce of your choice, efficiently water those plants, and remove weeds for you as everything grows.

 Hotel staff and room service

-There are a few hotels who have started experimenting with replacing hotel staff such as receptionists and room service employees with robots that can complete the same tasks.
-Like all other technologies as they become more efficient and more widely accepted many of these jobs are also be replaced by robots and computers.
+There are a few hotels who have started experimenting with replacing hotel staff, such as receptionists and room service employees, with robots that can complete the same tasks.
+Like all other technologies, as they become more efficient and more widely accepted, many of these jobs are being replaced by robots and computers.